hazelcast/hazelcast-reference-manual/src/ReplicatedMap.md

 ### Using EntryListener on Replicated Map

-A `com.hazelcast.core.EntryListener` used on a replicated map serves the same purpose as it would on other data structures in Hazelcast.
+A `com.hazelcast.core.EntryListener` used on a Replicated Map serves the same purpose as it would on other data structures in Hazelcast.
 You can use it to react on add, update, and remove operations.
-Replicated maps do not yet support eviction.
+Replicated Maps do not yet support eviction.

 #### Difference in EntryListener on Replicated Map

-The fundamental difference in replicated map behavior, compared to the other data structures, is that an EntryListener only reflects changes on local data.
+The fundamental difference in Replicated Map behavior, compared to the other data structures, is that an EntryListener only reflects changes on local data.
 Since replication is asynchronous, all listener events are fired only when an operation is finished on a local member.
 Events can fire at different times on different members.

 #### Example of Replicated Map EntryListener

-Here is a code example for using EntryListener on a replicated map.
+Here is a code example for using EntryListener on a Replicated Map.

-The `HazelcastInstance`'s `getReplicatedMap` method gets a replicated map (customers), and the `ReplicatedMap`'s `addEntryListener` method adds an entry listener to the replicated map.
-Then, the `ReplicatedMap`'s `put` method adds a replicated map entry and updates it.
+The `HazelcastInstance`'s `getReplicatedMap` method gets a Replicated Map (customers), and the `ReplicatedMap`'s `addEntryListener` method adds an entry listener to the Replicated Map.
+Then, the `ReplicatedMap`'s `put` method adds a Replicated Map entry and updates it.
 The method `remove` removes the entry.

 ```java